milkmull/Vertex/README.md

     // Normalize vector
     v2 = vx::math::normalize(v2);

-    // See if the magnitude is 1.
+    // See if the magnitude is 1
     if (vx::math::is_equal_approx(v2.magnitude(), 1.0f))
     {
         std::cout << "vector " << v2.to_string() << " is normalized." << std::endl;
     }

-    // Check for approximate equallity
+    // Check for approximate equality
     vx::vec3 v32 = v3 + 0.000001f;
     if (vx::math::is_equal_approx(v3, v32))
     {